Former NFL star and actor OJ Simpson dies age 76

 “I played this character to some degree before in Jerry Maguire, I studied these flamboyant marquee athletes and I believe that there is something about their personalities when they are young and show that special skill that they get shielding from social interaction so when their career is over they still have that infantile frame of mind so that motivated a lot of my performance.”

-Travolta, who played Simpson’s defence lawyer Robert Shapiro, said: “It’s probably the most prominent celebrity crime story that ever happened.
+John Travolta, who played Simpson’s defence lawyer Robert Shapiro in the show, said: “It’s probably the most prominent celebrity crime story that ever happened.
 It was part of our American history with our favourite sport.

 “To widen that perspective you are dealing with the subjects of the legal and judicial systems and the broken aspects of that, you are dealing with racism and classism and fame and what fame does to individuals whether you are a football player or a lawyer or judge.”